 - Place a ball on the ground as you normally would.

-- Find a specific blade of grass, a discoloration, or a tiny spec on the back of the golf ball.
-Really lock your eyes onto it.
+- Find a specific blade of grass, a discoloration, or a tiny speck on the back of the golf ball.
+Lock your eyes onto it.

 - Make a swing, with the only thought being to keep your eyes glued to that exact spot on the ground where the ball was, even after the ball is long gone.